clog-tool/clog-cli/README.md

 ## About

 `clog` creates a changelog automatically from your local git metadata.
-See the `clog`s [changelog.md](https://github.com/thoughtram/clog/blob/master/changelog.md) for an example.
+See the `clog`s [changelog.md](https://github.com/clog-tool/clog-cli/blob/master/changelog.md) for an example.

-The way this works, is every time you make a commit, you ensure your commit subject line follows the [conventional](https://github.com/thoughtram/clog/blob/master/changelog.md) format.
+The way this works, is every time you make a commit, you ensure your commit subject line follows the [conventional](https://github.com/ajoslin/conventional-changelog/blob/a5505865ff3dd710cf757f50530e73ef0ca641da/conventions/angular.md) format.
 Then when you wish to update your changelog, you simply run `clog` inside your local repository with any options you'd like to specify.

 *NOTE:* `clog` also supports empty components by making commit messages such as `alias: message` or `alias(): message` (i.e. without the component)

 ## Usage

-There are two ways to use `clog`, as a binary via the command line or as a library in your applicaitons.
+There are two ways to use `clog`, as a binary via the command line or as a library in your applicaitons via [clog-lib](https://github.com/clog-tool/clog-lib).

 ### Binary (Command Line)